-MINS 1120 Christian Doctrine I
+- MINS 1120 Christian Doctrine I

-MINS 1125 Christian Formation
+- MINS 1125 Christian Formation

-MINS 1130 Christian Doctrine II
+- MINS 1130 Christian Doctrine II

-MINS 1131 Introduction to Christian History
+- MINS 1131 Introduction to Christian History

-Fourteen (14) semester hours from the following:
+- Fourteen (14) semester hours from the following:

-MINS 1111 Old Testament 1: The Pentateuch
+- MINS 1111 Old Testament 1: The Pentateuch

-MINS 1112 Old Testament 2: The Conquest to the Exile
+- MINS 1112 Old Testament 2: The Conquest to the Exile

-MINS 1113 Old Testament 3: The Exile to the Intertestamental Period
+- MINS 1113 Old Testament 3: The Exile to the Intertestamental Period

-MINS 1114 The Interbiblical Period and the Gospels
+- MINS 1114 The Interbiblical Period and the Gospels

-MINS 1115 Acts and the Pauline Epistles
+- MINS 1115 Acts and the Pauline Epistles

-MINS 1116 The General Epistles and Revelation
+- MINS 1116 The General Epistles and Revelation

-MINS 1118 Christian Witness
+- MINS 1118 Christian Witness

-MINS 1119 The Work of the Minister
+- MINS 1119 The Work of the Minister

-MINS 1121 The Interpretation of the Bible for Preaching and Teaching
+- MINS 1121 The Interpretation of the Bible for Preaching and Teaching

-MINS 1122 The Preparation of Sermons and Bible Studies
+- MINS 1122 The Preparation of Sermons and Bible Studies

-MINS 1126 Introduction to Missions
+- MINS 1126 Introduction to Missions

-MINS 1127 Leadership Among Ministry Volunteers
+- MINS 1127 Leadership Among Ministry Volunteers

-MINS 1128 Church Administration
+- MINS 1128 Church Administration

-MINS 1133 Ministry of the Deacon
+- MINS 1133 Ministry of the Deacon

-MINS 1134 Pastoral Coaching
+- MINS 1134 Pastoral Coaching

-MINS 1135 Worship Media Technology
+- MINS 1135 Worship Media Technology

-MINS 1137 Leading Change
+- MINS 1137 Leading Change

+LANGUAGES AND LITERATURE

 The Department of Languages and Literature seeks to develop the language skills, composition skills, and knowledge of literature expected of all liberally-educated students.
 By balancing courses in English with history, psychology, math, and other courses outside the department, students gain the broad education necessary for success in many careers.
-The department offers (a) a major in English wherein students can pursue a specialization in Literature or Writing, (b) a minor in English and Writing, (c) an English major or minor for secondary level certification, and (d) a major/minor in English Language Arts, reading specialization for the EC-8 interdisciplinary major.
+The department offers (a) a Bachelor of Arts wherein students can pursue a specialization in Literature, Writing, or Teaching (b) a Bachelor of Science in Education for secondary level certification, (c) an interdisciplinary Bachelor of Arts in Humanities, and (d) minors in English, Humanities, Spanish Language and Culture, and Writing.